rtm516/GeyserMC-wiki/Anticheat-Compatibility.md

 - [Matrix](https://matrix.rip/) - Fully compatible.
 Hooks into Geyser and changes checks for Bedrock players.
 Last updated on 2021/03/30.
 - [NoCheatPlus](https://github.com/Updated-NoCheatPlus/NoCheatPlus) - Not compatible.
 Players constantly lag back, or get stuck in blocks.
 Last updated on 2021/03/30.
 - [Themis](https://www.spigotmc.org/resources/themis-anti-cheat-1-16-x-bedrock-support-paper-tuinity-compatibility-free-optimized.90766/) - Fully Compatible Anticheat that is proven to work well with Geyser thanks to its seperate code for Bedrock Players resulting in much less false positives!
 Last updated on 2021/04/09.
 - [Vulcan](https://www.spigotmc.org/resources/vulcan-advanced-cheat-detection-1-7-1-16-5.83626/) - Fully compatible.
 Hooks into Floodgate and disables checks for Bedrock players.
-(Requires a config change iirc) Last updated on 2021/05/14
+(Requires a config change and floodgate-spigot to use the Floodgate API) Last updated on 2021/06/5
 - [Spartan](https://www.spigotmc.org/resources/spartan-anti-cheat-advanced-cheat-detection-hack-blocker-1-7-2-1-16-5.25638/) - Fully compatible.
 The non Syn version only exempts the bedrock players.
 The Syn version does the same thing as the non-Syn but Syn detects the bedrock players.
 Last updated on 2021/5/17.

 ### Example